- Excursions and Day Trips

 Day Trip to Glasgow

-- You will travel by bus to Glasgow, visiting Glasgow Cathedral and the Necropolis—the City of the Dead—that is featured in the film "Poor Things."
+- You will travel to Glasgow, visiting Glasgow Cathedral and the Necropolis—the City of the Dead—that is featured in the film "Poor Things."

 Overnight Trip to the Scottish Highlands

-- You will spend three days visiting many castles and ruins in the Highlands, and take a cruise on Loch Ness.
+- You will spend three days/two nights visiting many castles and ruins in the Highlands, and take a cruise on Loch Ness.

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.